cabforum/servercert/docs/BR.md

 Subject attributes MUST NOT contain only metadata such as '.', '-', and ' ' (i.e. space) characters, and/or any other indication that the value is absent, incomplete, or not applicable.

 #### 7.1.4.2.1 Subject Alternative Name Extension

-Certificate Field: extensions:subjectAltName
+__Certificate Field:__ `extensions:subjectAltName`
-Required/Optional: Required
+__Required/Optional:__ Required
-Contents: This extension MUST contain at least one entry.
+__Contents:__ This extension MUST contain at least one entry.
 Each entry MUST be either a dNSName containing the Fully-Qualified Domain Name or an iPAddress containing the IP address of a server.
 The CA MUST confirm that the Applicant controls the Fully-Qualified Domain Name or IP address or has been granted the right to use it by the Domain Name Registrant or IP address assignee, as appropriate.

 Wildcard FQDNs are permitted.

 CAs SHALL NOT issue certificates with a subjectAlternativeName extension or Subject commonName field containing a Reserved IP Address or Internal Name.

-Entries in the dNSName MUST be in the "preferred name syntax", as specified in RFC 5280, and thus MUST NOT contain underscore characters ("_").
+Prior to April 1, 2019, certificates containing underscore characters (“`_`”) in domain labels in dNSName entries MAY be issued as follows:

+* dNSName entries MAY include underscore characters such that replacing all underscore characters with hyphen characters (“-“) would result in a valid domain label, and;
+* Underscore characters MUST NOT be placed in the left most domain label, and;
+* Such certificates MUST NOT be valid for longer than 30 days.

+All certificates containing an underscore character in any dNSName entry and having a validity period of more than 30 days MUST be revoked prior to January 15, 2019.

+After April 30, 2019, underscore characters (“_”) MUST NOT be present in dNSName entries.

 #### 7.1.4.2.2.
 Subject Distinguished Name Fields
-a.
-Certificate Field: subject:commonName (OID 2.5.4.3)
+a. __Certificate Field:__ `subject:commonName` (OID 2.5.4.3)
-Required/Optional: Deprecated (Discouraged, but not prohibited)
+   __Required/Optional:__ Deprecated (Discouraged, but not prohibited)
-Contents: If present, this field MUST contain a single IP address or Fully-Qualified Domain Name that is one of the values contained in the Certificate's subjectAltName extension (see Section 7.1.4.2.1).
+   __Contents:__ If present, this field MUST contain a single IP address or Fully-Qualified Domain Name that is one of the values contained in the Certificate's subjectAltName extension (see Section 7.1.4.2.1).

-b.
-Certificate Field: subject:organizationName (OID 2.5.4.10)
+b. __Certificate Field:__ `subject:organizationName` (OID 2.5.4.10)
-Optional.
+   __Required/Optional:__ Optional.
-Contents: If present, the subject:organizationName field MUST contain either the Subject's name or DBA as verified under Section 3.2.2.2.
+   __Contents:__ If present, the `subject:organizationName` field MUST contain either the Subject's name or DBA as verified under Section 3.2.2.2.
 The CA may include information in this field that differs slightly from the verified name, such as common variations or abbreviations, provided that the CA documents the difference and any abbreviations used are locally accepted abbreviations; e.g., if the official record shows "Company Name Incorporated", the CA MAY use "Company Name Inc." or "Company Name".
-Because Subject name attributes for individuals (e.g. givenName (2.5.4.42) and surname (2.5.4.4)) are not broadly supported by application software, the CA MAY use the subject:organizationName field to convey a natural person Subject's name or DBA.
+Because Subject name attributes for individuals (e.g. givenName (2.5.4.42) and surname (2.5.4.4)) are not broadly supported by application software, the CA MAY use the `subject:organizationName` field to convey a natural person Subject's name or DBA.

-c.
-Certificate Field: subject:givenName (2.5.4.42) and subject:surname (2.5.4.4)
+c. __Certificate Field:__ `subject:givenName` (2.5.4.42) and `subject:surname` (2.5.4.4)
-Optional.
+   __Required/Optional:__ Optional.
-Contents: If present, the subject:givenName field and subject:surname field MUST contain an natural person Subject’s name as verified under Section 3.2.3.
-A Certificate containing a subject:givenName field or subject:surname field MUST contain the (2.23.140.1.2.3) Certificate Policy OID.
+   __Contents:__ If present, the `subject:givenName` field and `subject:surname` field MUST contain an natural person Subject’s name as verified under Section 3.2.3.
+A Certificate containing a `subject:givenName` field or `subject:surname` field MUST contain the (2.23.140.1.2.3) Certificate Policy OID.

-d.
-Certificate Field: Number and street: subject:streetAddress (OID: 2.5.4.9) Optional if the subject:organizationName field, subject: givenName field, or subject:surname field are present.
+d. __Certificate Field:__ Number and street: `subject:streetAddress` (OID: 2.5.4.9)
-Prohibited if the subject:organizationName field, subject:givenName, and subject:surname field are absent.
+   __Required/Optional:__ Optional if the `subject:organizationName` field, `subject:givenName` field, or `subject:surname` field are present.
+Prohibited if the `subject:organizationName` field, `subject:givenName`, and `subject:surname` field are absent.
-Contents: If present, the subject:streetAddress field MUST contain the Subject's street address information as verified under Section 3.2.2.1.
+   __Contents:__ If present, the `subject:streetAddress` field MUST contain the Subject's street address information as verified under Section 3.2.2.1.

-e.
-Certificate Field: subject:localityName (OID: 2.5.4.7)
+e. __Certificate Field:__ subject:localityName (OID: 2.5.4.7)
-Required if the subject:organizationName field, subject:givenName field, or subject:surname field are present and the subject:stateOrProvinceName field is absent.
-Optional if the subject:stateOrProvinceName field and the subject:organizationName field, subject:givenName field, or subject:surname field are present.
-Prohibited if the subject:organizationName field, subject:givenName, and subject:surname field are absent.
+   __Required/Optional:__ Required if the `subject:organizationName` field, `subject:givenName` field, or `subject:surname` field are present and the `subject:stateOrProvinceName` field is absent.
+Optional if the `subject:stateOrProvinceName` field and the `subject:organizationName` field, `subject:givenName` field, or `subject:surname` field are present.
+Prohibited if the `subject:organizationName` field, `subject:givenName`, and `subject:surname` field are absent.
-Contents: If present, the subject:localityName field MUST contain the Subject's locality information as verified under Section 3.2.2.1.
-If the subject:countryName field specifies the ISO 3166-1 user-assigned code of XX in accordance with Section 7.1.4.2.2(g), the localityName field MAY contain the Subject's locality and/or state or province information as verified under Section 3.2.2.1.
+   __Contents:__ If present, the `subject:localityName` field MUST contain the Subject's locality information as verified under Section 3.2.2.1.
+If the `subject:countryName` field specifies the ISO 3166-1 user-assigned code of XX in accordance with Section 7.1.4.2.2(g), the `localityName` field MAY contain the Subject's locality and/or state or province information as verified under Section 3.2.2.1.

-f.
-Certificate Field: subject:stateOrProvinceName (OID: 2.5.4.8)
+f. __Certificate Field:__ `subject:stateOrProvinceName` (OID: 2.5.4.8)
-Required if the subject:organizationName field, subject:givenName field, or subject:surname field are present and subject:localityName field is absent.
-Optional if the subject:localityName field and the subject:organizationName field, the subject:givenName field, or the subject:surname field are present.
-Prohibited if the subject:organizationName field, the subject:givenName field, or subject:surname field are absent.
+   __Required/Optional:__ Required if the `subject:organizationName` field, `subject:givenName` field, or `subject:surname` field are present and `subject:localityName` field is absent.
+Optional if the `subject:localityName` field and the `subject:organizationName` field, the `subject:givenName` field, or the `subject:surname` field are present.
+Prohibited if the `subject:organizationName` field, the `subject:givenName` field, or `subject:surname` field are absent.
-Contents: If present, the subject:stateOrProvinceName field MUST contain the Subject's state or province information as verified under Section 3.2.2.1.
-If the subject:countryName field specifies the ISO 3166-1 user-assigned code of XX in accordance with Section 7.1.4.2.2(g), the subject:stateOrProvinceName field MAY contain the full name of the Subject's country information as verified under Section 3.2.2.1.
+   __Contents:__ If present, the `subject:stateOrProvinceName` field MUST contain the Subject's state or province information as verified under Section 3.2.2.1.
+If the `subject:countryName` field specifies the ISO 3166-1 user-assigned code of XX in accordance with Section 7.1.4.2.2(g), the `subject:stateOrProvinceName` field MAY contain the full name of the Subject's country information as verified under Section 3.2.2.1.

-g.
-Certificate Field: subject:postalCode (OID: 2.5.4.17)
+g. __Certificate Field:__ `subject:postalCode` (OID: 2.5.4.17)
-Optional if the subject:organizationName, subject:givenName field, or subject:surname fields are present.
-Prohibited if the subject:organizationName field, subject:givenName field, or subject:surname field are absent.
+   __Required/Optional:__ Optional if the `subject:organizationName`, `subject:givenName` field, or `subject:surname` fields are present.
+Prohibited if the `subject:organizationName` field, `subject:givenName` field, or `subject:surname` field are absent.
-Contents: If present, the subject:postalCode field MUST contain the Subject's zip or postal information as verified under Section 3.2.2.1.
+   __Contents:__ If present, the `subject:postalCode` field MUST contain the Subject's zip or postal information as verified under Section 3.2.2.1.

-h.
-Certificate Field: subject:countryName (OID: 2.5.4.6)
+h. __Certificate Field:__ `subject:countryName` (OID: 2.5.4.6)
-Required if the subject:organizationName field, subject:givenName, or subject:surname field are present.
-Optional if the subject:organizationName field, subject:givenName field, and subject:surname field are absent.
+   __Required/Optional:__ Required if the `subject:organizationName` field, `subject:givenName`, or `subject:surname` field are present.
+Optional if the `subject:organizationName` field, `subject:givenName` field, and `subject:surname` field are absent.
-Contents: If the subject:organizationName field is present, the subject:countryName MUST contain the two-letter ISO 3166-1 country code associated with the location of the Subject verified under Section 3.2.2.1.
-If the subject:organizationName field is absent, the subject:countryName field MAY contain the two-letter ISO 3166-1 country code associated with the Subject as verified in accordance with Section 3.2.2.3.
+   __Contents:__ If the `subject:organizationName` field is present, the `subject:countryName` MUST contain the two-letter ISO 3166-1 country code associated with the location of the Subject verified under Section 3.2.2.1.
+If the `subject:organizationName` field is absent, the `subject:countryName` field MAY contain the two-letter ISO 3166-1 country code associated with the Subject as verified in accordance with Section 3.2.2.3.
 If a Country is not represented by an official ISO 3166-1 country code, the CA MAY specify the ISO 3166-1 user-assigned code of XX indicating that an official ISO 3166-1 alpha-2 code has not been assigned.

-i.
-Certificate Field: subject:organizationalUnitName (OID: 2.5.4.11)
+i. __Certificate Field:__ `subject:organizationalUnitName` (OID: 2.5.4.11)
-Optional.
+   __Required/Optional:__ Optional.
-The CA SHALL implement a process that prevents an OU attribute from including a name, DBA, tradename, trademark, address, location, or other text that refers to a specific natural person or Legal Entity unless the CA has verified this information in accordance with Section 3.2 and the Certificate also contains subject:organizationName, subject:givenName, subject:surname, subject:localityName, and subject:countryName attributes, also verified in accordance with Section 3.2.2.1.
+   Contents: The CA SHALL implement a process that prevents an OU attribute from including a name, DBA, tradename, trademark, address, location, or other text that refers to a specific natural person or Legal Entity unless the CA has verified this information in accordance with Section 3.2 and the Certificate also contains `subject:organizationName`, `subject:givenName`, `subject:surname`, `subject:localityName`, and `subject:countryName` attributes, also verified in accordance with Section 3.2.2.1.

 j.
 Other Subject Attributes
 Other attributes MAY be present within the subject field.
 If present, other attributes MUST contain information that has been verified by the CA.